Recently updated on November 22nd, 2025 at 01:07 pm

 Unlike the common way of using short tattoos, Beckham chose a long Chinese proverb in a fancy calligraphy style to sweep along his abdomen.
 The old Chinese proverb, “生死有命富贵在天” means “Death and life have determined appointments/Riches and honors depend upon heaven”.

-💡 This is also one of my favorite proverbs.
+💡 It is also one of my favorite proverbs.

 #2 Justin Bieber